Kozea/TeddyBar/pages/download.rst

   git clone git://github.com/Kozea/TeddyBar.git

-You can also download `the pygal package of the git repository
+You can also download `the teddybar package of the git repository
 <https://github.com/Kozea/TeddyBar/tarball/master>`_.

 Linux Distribution Packages